 Surgical options

-Open repair – making a small incision over the swelling.
+Open repair – making a small incision in the skin over the swelling.
 Can be carried out with local anaesthetic * or general anaesthetic.

-Laparoscopic (‘keyhole’) repair– putting instruments into the abdomen.
-General anaesthetic only
+Laparoscopic (‘keyhole’) repair– putting instruments into the abdomen and repairing the defect or hole in the abdomen from within.
+General anaesthetic only and always has to use mesh.

 The open method for inguinal can be carried out using just a local anaesthetic, although the majority of surgeons seem to prefer their patients fully asleep under a general anaesthetic.